 - Tap Edit or Settings .
 Then drag Location into your Quick Settings.

-- Under ”Allowed all the time," “Allowed only while in use,” and “Ask every time,” find the apps that can use your phone's location.
+- Under ”Allowed all the time," “Allowed only while in use,” and “Not allowed,” find the apps that can use your phone's location.

 Stop an app from using your phone’s location